jemgaleon/vanillajs-plugin-dbgrid/readme.md

 ```

 Note:
-- Not written in es6 yet :(
+- Not written in es6 yet
+- Do not expose database!